It's Fall BBQ Season! What's Grilling?

 The ribeye is a tender, well-marbled steak that packs a beefy punch.
 It is one of the most recognizable and prized steaks on the entire cow.
 It should be no surprise that it’s one of the most popular cuts of beef there is.
 However, you don’t have to go to a fancy steakhouse to get your hands on a ribeye.

-We recently review Meatery Wagyu Ribeye.
-It’s worth a read.
+We recently reviewed the Meatery Wagyu Ribeye and Certified Piedmontes beef.
+Both are worth a read.

 Where Is The Ribeye Located?